IIIF/website/source/get-started/index.md

     image: ''
     link: '/get-started/non-english/'
 implementer_cards:
+  - label: IIIF-compliant vendors and tools
+    description: View a list of vendors that allow you to serve your resources via IIIF without building your own ecosystem.
+    image: ''
+    link: '/get-started/vendors/'
-  - label: Learn about IIIF viewers
+  - label: IIIF viewers
     description: There are several popular viewers, each with different capabilities.
     image: ''
     link: '/get-started/iiif-viewers/'
-  - label: Learn about image servers
+  - label: IIIF image servers
     description: See the most commonly used IIIF-compliant image servers.
     image: ''
     link: '/get-started/image-servers/'
-  - label: Learn about IIIF tools
+  - label: Community tools list
-    description: Review the community-maintained “Awesome IIIF” list and see what’s available to you.
+    description: From tools for annotation to tools for building exhibits, see the best of what’s available to you and benefit from the work of others on the IIIF-Awesome list.
 (External link)
     image: ''
     link: 'https://github.com/IIIF/awesome-iiif/'
-  - label: Test an Image API implementation
+  - label: Test an API implementation
-    description: Try out the IIIF validator for the Image API.
+    description: Try out the IIIF validators for the Image and Presentation APIs.
     image: ''
-    link: '{{site.api_url}}/image/validator/'
-  - label: Test a Presentation API implementation
-    description: Try out the IIIF validators for the Presentation API.
-    image: ''
-    link: '{{site.api_url}}/presentation/validator/service/'
+    link: '{{site.api_url}}/validators/'
-  - label: Find recipes
+  - label: Get recipes
     description: Browse the Cookbook, a community initiative to string together commonly used functions into code “recipes” that can be easily reused.
     image: ''
     link: "/get-started/cookbook"